 In this case study provided by the Victorian Small Business Commissioner, an owner driver working as an independent contractor had their contract terminated by a hirer on the basis of a contract breach due to serious and wilful misconduct.
 The owner driver made a claim to the VSBC seeking compensation, damages, and for the contract to be reinstated.

 The VSBC arranged mediation between the two parties, at which the contractor was represented by the Transport Workers Union and the hirer was represented by a law firm.

 Mediation resulted in a successful resolution, with the parties coming to a settlement.
 The settlement involved the reinstatement of the contract after it had been reviewed and had its terms changed.
 The changes placed additional obligations on the contractor, such as a requirement to pass a safety assessment and provide the added capability of a metro run service.

 This case is an example of how disputes involving independent contractors can often be resolved outside of court due to the added flexibility of working and employing under individual contracts.
 It also shows that contractors are still entitled to protections under the law, but that it is their responsibility to be aware of and enforce these protections.

 Employment law in Australia outlines strict requirements which employers must adhere to when hiring, terminating, and providing employment conditions for employees.
 It is of vital importance that all parties are aware of their rights and obligations under the Commonwealth Fair Work Act 2009, which applies to all Victorian employees, even those employed with high-incomes.
-Additionally, the Victorian Human Rights and Equal Opportunities Act 2010 provides further protections against unlawful discrimination.
+Additionally, the Victorian Equal Opportunity Act 2010 provides further protections against unlawful discrimination.
 Employers should be sure to draft employment contracts in accordance with these laws, and adhere to lawful procedure when dealing with troublesome or inefficient employees.
 Likewise, employees should make themselves aware of their rights, and seek legal advice if they believe these rights have been breached.